Store and Retrieve Data Using Literal and Variable Values in C#

 bool x = 'False';

-Here we are declaring a variable called x with a type of bool.
-A bool can be assigned the literal value true and false.
+Here, we’re declaring a variable x of type bool .
+A bool can can either be true or false.

 This is incorrect.